RonMordoch/postpc-2021-ex10/README.md

 Upon successful edit and POST to the server, the app navigates back to the previous fragment, which is now showing the most updated information:

 <img src="screenshots/step_3_c.png" width="50%" height="50%">

+## Academic Integrity
+I pledge the highest level of ethical principles in support of academic excellence.
+I ensure that all of my work reflects my own abilities and not those of someone else.